Neuropathic Pain

 Diagnosis

-You will be asked about your symptoms and health history.
-The doctor will ask what your pain is like and when it happens.
+The doctor will ask about symptoms past health.
+Questions will also be asked about what the pain is like and when it happens.
 A physical exam will be done.
-You may be sent to a doctor who treats the nervous system.
-You may also need to see a doctor who treats pain.
+A doctor who treats the nervous system will be needed.

 Tests that may be done are:

-- A biopsy to look for problems that may be causing pain
+• A tissue biopsy to look for problems that may be causing pain

 Treatments